adelhassen/responsible_ml/README.md

 # responsible_ml
-In this repository, we will interpretable machine learning models to fit data.
+In this repository, we will use interpretable machine learning models to fit data.

+ADD MODEL CARD